jbakerp/jbakerp/README.md

 ### Hi there 👋
+# My name is Joe.
+I'm currently working on prework for attending Tech Elevator in May 2023.
 <!--
 **jbakerp/jbakerp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.